Finatext/belldog/README.md

 Optional:

 - `CUSTOM_DOMAIN_NAME`: Custom domain name to be used to reach to Belldog instance.
-If omitted, host/authority HTTP filed will be used.
+If omitted, host/authority HTTP field will be used.

 ### Slack permissions
 Posting messages: